pjaskulski/nbpapi/README.md

     field: for type A and B tables a column with an average rate is printed, for type C two columns: buy price and sell price

+    Parameters:

+        lang - 'en' or 'pl'

 func (t *NBPTable) GetPrettyOutput(lang string) string
     GetPrettyOutput - function returns tables of exchange rates as formatted table, depending on the tableType field: for type A and B tables a column with an average rate is printed, for type C two columns: buy price and sell price

+    Parameters:

+        lang - 'en' or 'pl'

 func (t *NBPTable) GetRawOutput() string
     GetRawOutput - function returns just result of request (json or xml)

 func (t *NBPTable) GetTableCCurrent() ([]ExchangeTableC, error)
-    GetTableCCurrent - function downloads current table of currency exchange rates and return slice of struct (or error), version for table C (bid, ask)
+    GetTableCCurrent - function downloads current table of currency exchange rates and return slice of struct ExchangeTableC (or error), version for table C (bid, ask - buy, sell prices)

 func (t *NBPTable) GetTableCurrent() ([]ExchangeTable, error)
-    GetTableCurrent - function downloads current table of currency exchange rates and return slice of struct (or error), version for table A, B (mid)
+    GetTableCurrent - function downloads current table of currency exchange rates and return slice of struct ExchangeTable (or error), version for table A, B (mid - average price)

 func (t *NBPTable) TableByDate(dFlag string) error
-    TableByDate - function downloads and writes data to exchange (exchangeC) slice, raw data (json) still available in result field
+    TableByDate - function downloads and writes data to NBPTable.Exchange (NBPTable.ExchangeC) slice, raw data (json) still available in NBPTable.result field

+    Function returns error or nil

+    Parameters:

+        dFlag - date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)

 func (t *NBPTable) TableLast(lFlag int) error
-    TableLast - function downloads and writes data to exchange (exchangeC) slice, raw data (json) still available in result field
+    TableLast - function downloads and writes data to NBPTable.Exchange (NBPTable.ExchangeC) slice, raw data (json) still available in NBPTable.result field

+    Function returns error or nil

+    Parameters:

+        lFlag - the last <n> tables/rates can be retrieved

 func (t *NBPTable) TableRaw(dFlag string, lFlag int, repFormat string) error
-    TableRaw - function downloads data in json or xml form
+    TableRaw - function downloads data in json or xml form, the data will be placed as [] byte in the result field

+    Function returns error or nil

+    Parameters:

+            dFlag - date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)

+        	lFlag - as an alternative to date, the last <n> tables/rates can be retrieved

+        	repFormat - 'json' or 'xml'

 type Rate struct {
 	No            string